xiicloud/sendmail/README.md

 ```
 docker run -d mta:mta nicescale/apache_php
 ```
-then you can get MTA related environments in your php.
+then you can get smtp host/port from mta environments in your php.

 ## Roadmap

-- support dkim
+- support dkim signature
 - support http api of mailgun
+- support tls smtp (587 port)